 Most of the main roads were built on top of embankments to raise them well above the normal flood level and these roads were narrow, single track affairs.
 The road, on which they were moving, became increasingly greasy, and finally, they slithered over the edge into a paddy field some six feet below the road.
 Paddy fields were divided into small enclosures by low banks so that flood water would not run away and at last, they had one of the roughest rides of his life and ultimately they found a way back onto the road.

-READ MORE Lost Spring | Class 12 English - AHSEC
+READ MORE The Tiger King | Class 12 English - AHSEC

 5. Relate the author’s reminiscence of the forest bungalow at Kulsi.